 Section 102(4) provides that where the reservation ceases before the end of the relevant period, the donor is treated as having made a PET at the moment of cessation.
 The seven-year clock then runs from the cessation date, not from the original gift.

-Application: a donor gifted the family home at age 65, lived there rent-free for the first five years (GROB applying throughout), then moved into residential care at age 70 (reservation ends at the move-out).
-The deemed PET arises at age 70.
-The donor must survive to age 77 for the full seven-year PET protection.
-Where the donor dies before age 77, the deemed PET becomes chargeable; taper relief between years 3 and 7 reduces the tax (s.7(4) IHTA 1984), but the gift comes back into the estate at its open-market value at the cessation date (not the original gift date and not the death date).
+Say you gift the family home at age 65, live there rent-free for the first five years (GROB applying throughout), then move into residential care at age 70, at which point the reservation ends.
+The deemed PET arises at age 70, and you must survive to age 77 for the full seven-year protection.
+Die before age 77 and the deemed PET becomes chargeable; taper relief between years 3 and 7 reduces the tax (s.7(4) IHTA 1984), but the gift comes back into the estate at its open-market value at the cessation date (not the original gift date and not the death date).

-The donor's personal representatives report the cessation-PET on form IHT100c where death is within seven years.
-HMRC reconciles the donor's IHT400 with the IHT100c calculation; double charges relief under the FA 1986 (Double Charges) Regulations 1987 ensures the property is not taxed twice if both the GROB rules and the PET-on-cessation rules would otherwise apply.
+Your personal representatives report the cessation-PET on form IHT100c where death is within seven years.
+HMRC reconciles your IHT400 with the IHT100c calculation, and double charges relief under the FA 1986 (Double Charges) Regulations 1987 ensures the property is not taxed twice where both the GROB rules and the PET-on-cessation rules would otherwise apply.

 GROB and BTL portfolio gifts: when does it bite?

 On the standard fact pattern, gifts of BTL property are clean for s.102 purposes.
-The donor was never the occupier; the donee takes the rents from the date of legal transfer and pays the income tax on them; the donor enjoys no benefit.
+You were never the occupier, the donee takes the rents from the date of legal transfer and pays the income tax on them, and you enjoy no benefit.
 The PET runs from the gift date in the normal way, and on full seven-year survival the gift falls out of the estate.

 GROB does bite on BTL gifts where the facts are non-standard:

-- The donor continues to receive the rents (through a side-letter, an undocumented family understanding, or because the donee has no bank account to receive them).
-HMRC's enquiry pattern looks at where the rent actually goes; nominal transfer of legal title is not enough.
+- You keep receiving the rents (through a side-letter, an undocumented family understanding, or because the donee has no bank account to receive them).
+HMRC looks at where the rent actually goes; a nominal transfer of legal title is not enough.

-- The donor uses the property as a personal holiday home or weekend retreat, even occasionally.
+- You use the property as a personal holiday home or weekend retreat, even occasionally.

-- The donor retains the right to live in the property (e.g. a clause in the deed of gift reserving a lifetime interest).
+- You retain the right to live in the property (e.g. a clause in the deed of gift reserving a lifetime interest).

-- The donor manages the property and takes management fees that exceed market rate (constructive reservation through over-paid management).
+- You manage the property and take management fees above market rate (constructive reservation through over-paid management).

-The clean BTL gift fact pattern: legal title transferred to donee, donee receives rents directly from tenant or via the donee's own letting agent into the donee's own bank account, donee declares the rental income on their own self-assessment, donor has no ongoing involvement.
-Where that pattern is documented contemporaneously, s.102 is not engaged.
+The clean BTL gift fact pattern: legal title transferred to the donee; the donee receives rents directly from the tenant, or via their own letting agent, into their own bank account; the donee declares the rental income on their own self-assessment; and you have no ongoing involvement.
+Where that pattern is documented at the time, s.102 is not engaged.

 The s.102(5) exemptions and the s.102A to s.102C extensions